REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 ## Using HorizontalPodAutoscalers

 *HorizontalPodAutoscalers* allow you to configure your cluster to automatically add and remove *Pods* based on resource usage.
-The current stable version of the *HPA* API (autoscaling/v1) only supports scaling based upon CPU usage, however the current beta (autoscaling/v2beta2) also supports scaling based on memory and based on custom metrics exposed by a metrics server.
+The current stable version of the *HPA* API (autoscaling/v1) only supports scaling based upon CPU usage, however the current beta (autoscaling/v2beta2) also supports scaling based on memory and on custom metrics exposed by a metrics server.

 You can see the difference using the `kubectl explain` command.